fastly/fanout-compute-js-demo/README.md

 ## Live Demo

-Visit [https://qa-websockets-demo.edgecompute.app/](https://qa-websockets-demo.edgecompute.app/) to see this demo in action.

 This demo is a realtime-updating "question and answer" board for a live event, online or offline.
 Attendees at an event join a room and may post questions.
 The organizer is able to reply to the questions or delete them.
-The changes propagate immediately to all connected participants over WebSocket.
+The changes propagate immediately to all connected participants over WebSockets.

+Visit [https://qa-websockets-demo.edgecompute.app/](https://qa-websockets-demo.edgecompute.app/) to see this demo in action.

 Try:

-* Open the app in two or browser windows at the same time.
+* Open the app URL https://qa-websockets-demo.edgecompute.app/ in two or more browser windows at the same time.
 Or for more fun, give your friend the URL and join together.

 * In each browser window, pick a name, and join a room.
 Any name can be used as a room.
-Try `fastly`, `fastlyparty`, or `random`, or pick a name you like, and you can create your own.
+You can try `fastly`, `fastlyparty`, or `random`.
+Or pick any name you like, and you can create your own room.
 Just make sure everyone joins the same room.

 * Post a question by typing into the box at the bottom.
 Moments later it shows up on everybody else's screen.

-* Any questions you enter will begin upvoted by you.
+* Any questions you enter will begin with one upvote -- yours.
 But go ahead and upvote the questions that were entered by other users.
   Those upvotes will show up in everyone's screens.
 And see questions with more votes move to the top.

 * The person who created the room, or anyone who checked `join as host` on the entry screen, will see buttons to reply to questions.
 Submit an answer to a question.
 The answer shows up on everyone else's screen.

 * If a host thinks a question is inappropriate, they can delete it.
 The question disappears from everyone's screen right away.

 * If you're a host, you can tap the pencil next to the room name to edit the name and color theme of a room.
 Those changes are seen by other users too.

 * Finally, you can change the way your own name is displayed.
 Tap the down arrow by your username up top, and enter a new name.
   Everyone will see those changes right away.

 ## Structure